 As hands on clients and very close neighbours of the store (Judith was brought up and has lived a stone throw away from the building all her life), they have been heavily involved with the project in specifying design requirements, and have been involved throughout the works.

 Casey Construction were awarded the contract in early April 2017, with an estimated completion in June 2018 and construction budget in the region of £1.2 million.
+Many of Caseys workers worked tirelessly to complete the project and the standard of workmanship was extremely high with lots of attention to detail .
+Here you can see many of the faces of the guys involved and who all did a fantastic job.

 Judith and David hope this very exciting renovation project will turn this iconic B listed building into a great asset to Kirkwall Town Centre, welcoming locals and visitors throughout the year.
 Without the available grant funding they feel they would not have been able to turn their vision into reality.